Node-DC/Node-DC-EIS/README.md

 Following changes are being worked on from v0.9 to v1.0
   - Feedback from community
   - Change from Mongoose to MongoDB driver
+  - Enable DB caching in microservices
+  - Enable clustering of microservices
   - Increase unique lastnames from 777 to at least 5000 or more

 Following changes are being considered as optional: